marcov64/Lsd/Readme.txt

 4.2 macOS installation (10.10+ ONLY)
 ************************************

-To install LSD, the simplest alternative is to use the installer package (e.g. LSD-installer-mac-X-Y-Z.dmg).
+To install LSD, the simplest alternative is to use the installer package (e.g. LSD-installer-mac-7-3-0.dmg).
 Download it, double click on the package file to mount it, double click on the LSD Installer application, and follow the instructions.
-The installer package can be deleted after the installation.
+The installer package can be deleted after installation.

 To manually install LSD, simply unzip a LSD distribution file (e.g., LSD-7.3-master.zip) to the chosen directory (in most cases  "~/", the user home directory, is recommended) using Finder.
 This will create the whole LSD folder structure.
 Take note of the name of the main (topmost) folder where LSD is installed.
 The distribution file may be deleted after the extraction.

 Next, open the Terminal application (located inside the Utilities app folder), and type the following commands (each line must be completed by pressing "Enter"):

  cd ~/Lsd-7.3-master
  ./add-shortcut-mac.sh

 After a successful installation, a desktop shortcut (icon) will be available for using LMM/LSD.
 A shortcut is also created in the computer Applications folder.

 Users of macOS Sierra (10.12) or newer MUST yet manually install the Apple Command Line Tools package (the full Xcode package is NOT required) to make the compiler and other required command line tools available in macOS.
 To install it, open the Terminal  and enter the following command:

  xcode-select --install

 Then, in the opened window, click on the "Install" button (do NOT click on the "Get Xcode" button), accept the license and wait the installation to complete (you may have to reboot to finish the installation).

 It is recommended, but not required, to install multitail and Gnuplot applications.
 Gnuplot allows LSD to produce X-Y and other more elaborated plots but it is not otherwise needed to run LSD simulations.
 The easiest way to install Gnuplot is to use the Homebrew package manager for the installation.
 If you do not have Homebrew installed, at the terminal prompt, paste the following command and press ENTER:

  /bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install.sh)"

 After Homebrew installation finishes (details at http://brew.sh), you can install multitail and Gnuplot using the following command in Terminal (Qt framework will be automatically installed too):

  brew install multitail gnuplot

 IN CASE OF PROBLEMS: